 Did you know that you can deduct the premiums paid for many types of insurance you’ve purchased for your rental property?
 From flood insurance to landlord liability insurance, landlords generally are allowed to deduct some of the costs of insurance coverage.

-As a landlord, caused by both.
-Fortunately, the costs of rental property repairs can be deductible for the year in which they are completed.
+Damages—whether caused by you or your tenant—are unavoidable.
+Fortunately, the costs of rental property repairs are often deductible for the year in which they are completed.

-It’s important to note that the repairs must be ordinary, necessary, and reasonable in amount.
+Do note that deductible repairs must be ordinary, necessary, and reasonable in amount.
 A few examples of applicable repairs include:

 - Repainting your rental property